We've given ourselves this deadline to launch our Kickstarter!

 Characters are able to develop their own "Techniques" based on what they have observed or experienced, or something completely original through experimentation and practice.

-This goes for martial maneuvers, tinkered devices, alchemical concoctions, and shapings of the Myrk.
+This goes for martial maneuvers, tinkered devices, alchemical concoctions, and shapings of the Kyth.

 When a character encounters a qualified trainer (and can afford them... maybe do a favor for them), they can benefit in several ways in their Aptitude or Skill development.